hbctraining/variant_analysis/lessons/02_fastqc.md

 ### Adapter Content

 One common source of overrepresented sequences can be the adapters used in library construction.
-On the x-axis we will plot the position in the read and on the y-axis it is the percent of adapter contamination for various adapter sets in that position, with each color line being a different potential adapter set.
+On the x-axis we will plot the position in the read and on the y-axis is the percent of adapter contamination for various adapter sets in that position, with each color line being a different potential adapter set.
 Since no adapters came up in our previous overrepresented sequences evaluation, we would not expect to see any sign of them in this plot.

 <p align="center">
 <img src="../img/syn3_normal_adapter_content.png" width="800">